ModelingSimulation/TeachingWriting2020/schedule.md

 * Center for Teaching and Learning Writing Workshop

 ### Assignments due
-* Exercise 4 from Writing Handout 2.
+* Exercises from Writing Handout 2 -- _hand in only Exercise 4_

 ## February 19th